kifjj/altinha-play/README.md

 - Improve accuracy when occlusion occurs
 - Improve player detection accuracy (test with different cam angles, models)
 - Consider a machine learning logic that needs to be trained ad-hoc for the specific cases
-- Count other body part hits
+- Count other body part hits (shoulder, chest, knee, heel)